Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 After you get through reading some or all of these you should have a pretty good understanding of some of the best ways you can protect yourself from EMF radiation.

 Some people also tout EMF shields and devices.
 In my experience, some of these work well, and some I really don’t have a good way of knowing.
-You can check what is available on Amazon by clicking here, but just be sure to take time to read through the reviews and do your own research about the product before putting your trust in it.
+Y

 In case you didn’t want to check out any of the posts above, and you’re still wondering “what is EMF protection,” I’ll just list out a few of my favorite EMF protection tips here: